 The person or property category, also called "tort risk," is defined as intentional or unintentional harm to the person or property of another person.
 Some examples of tort risk are worker injury, product liability, automobile liability, and general liability, such as when somebody falls on a wet floor.
-Contractual liability and risk is associated with contract disputes with those with whom you do business.
+Contractual liability and risk is associated with contract disputes with financers, vendors, and customers.